Wenzel/cmake_template_cpp/README.md

 if you have installed `doxygen`, you can use `make doc` to generate the source code documentation (call graphs, UML, etc).

-The open `_build/doc/html/index.html` with your favorite browser
+Then open `_build/doc/html/index.html` with your favorite browser

 static\_analysis
 ---------------